HeinzTempl/pre_ai_redaction_workflow_legal_professoinal_V2/README.md

 Additionally, the solution provides an option to convert DOCX and MSG files to PDF for better processing accuracy.
 For cases where API-based redaction is required, an OpenAI API integration is available (with a GDPR-compliant data processing addendum).

 ## Getting Started
+### if you're getting some errors during installation or running the script - just copy/paste the error into ChatGPT and it can resolve most issues for you ###

 ### Prerequisites